bouhormq/Naadi/docs/auth-user-modules.md

 - `signup`: Creates a new user account with email and password
 - `login`: Authenticates an existing user with email and password
-- `businessSignup`: Creates a new business account with additional business details
+- `businessSignup`: Creates a new partner account with additional partner details

 ### OAuth Providers